Night-Traders-Dev/Orbit-Suite/src/blockchain/ORBIT.md

-## Orbit Blockchain Whitepaper
+# Orbit Blockchain Whitepaper

-# Overview
+## Overview

 Orbit Blockchain is a modular, Python-based blockchain framework designed for lightweight, decentralized applications.
 Powered by Enhanced Prime Cryptography (EPC) and featuring the novel Proof of Insight (PoI) consensus, Orbit is built for experimentation, education, and scalable community-driven validation.

-It runs efficiently on local infrastructure with minimal dependencies and includes both a CLI and a full-featured Web UI.
+It runs efficiently on local infrastructure with minimal dependencies and includes both a Discord-integrated UI and a full-featured Web UI.

 ---